Belt Price Hits $39.41 on Top Exchanges (BELT)

-Belt (CURRENCY:BELT) traded up 39.4% against the U.S. dollar during the 1 day period ending at 23:00 PM E.T. on September 2nd.
+Belt (CURRENCY:BELT) traded 39.4% higher against the dollar during the 1 day period ending at 15:00 PM Eastern on September 5th.
 Belt has a total market cap of $71.12 million and approximately $25.90 million worth of Belt was traded on exchanges in the last day.
-In the last seven days, Belt has traded up 83.4% against the U.S. dollar.
-One Belt coin can now be purchased for $39.41 or 0.00103409 BTC on exchanges.
+In the last seven days, Belt has traded up 83.4% against the dollar.
+One Belt coin can now be bought for about $39.41 or 0.00103409 BTC on popular exchanges.

 Belt Profile